-OMAHA (DTN) -- USDA on Tuesday rolled out $10.7 billion in clean-energy grants and loans for rural electric providers that the Biden administration is declaring as the "single largest investment in rural electrification" since the 1936 Rural Electrification Act.
+OMAHA (DTN) -- USDA on Tuesday will roll out $10.7 billion in clean-energy grants and loans for rural electric providers that the Biden administration is declaring as the "single largest investment in rural electrification" since the 1936 Rural Electrification Act.

 Using funding from the Inflation Reduction Act, USDA will lay out two new loan and grant programs for rural electric cooperatives and other rural power providers.